RailsEventStore/rails_event_store/ruby_event_store/README.md

 This repository is funded and maintained by Arkency.
 Check out our other [open-source projects](https://github.com/arkency).

 You can also [hire us](http://arkency.com) or [read our blog](http://blog.arkency.com).

+Check also our **Rails + Domain Driven Design Workshop** [details](http://arkency.com/ddd-training/) Next edition will be held on 12-13th January 2017 (Thursday & Friday) in Wrocław, Poland.
+Workshop will be held in English.